Encapsule-Annex/snapsite/README.md

 ## Summary

-[Encapsule/snapsite](https://github.com/Encapsule/snapsite] is an experimental command line tool for compiling React JS websites from configuration files that's being developed to automate the task of documenting Encapsule libraries.
+[Encapsule/snapsite](https://github.com/Encapsule/snapsite) is an experimental command line tool for compiling React JS websites from configuration files that's being developed to reduce the time/effort required to build sophisticated documentation portals for technical projects.

 ## Status